spencertipping/bipolar/heavy/inside.md

 + **Euthymic (5):** [Jim Halpert plays dead](https://www.youtube.com/watch?v=WTyWE-SmWp4)
 + **Euthymic (6):** [Bond drives a Ford and nothing exciting happens](https://www.youtube.com/watch?v=ojob6IE4JQ4)

 If you've seen the show, David Wallace is probably the most even-keeled character -- possibly too much to exemplify the low end of euthymia.
 But even level-headed, he's listless and unmotivated as he talks to Michael.
 He's not depressed, he just unfocused and unproductive.
-He latches onto a dumb idea and runs with it because it's _like_ having a purpose, but it doesn't make sense.
+He latches onto a dumb idea and runs with it because it's _like_ having a purpose, but it really isn't the same and it doesn't make sense.

+In other words, David Wallace isn't distressed, he's just a step or two away from being strategic and productive.

 (5) picks up from there: Jim is neither driven nor passive.
 Before I got myself straightened out I would have characterized this as a 6 or 7, but now I realize it's pretty average.
 It's easy to have fun and organize small stuff like this on a normal day.